This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 Apples

-One study found that participants who followed a healthy diet that include three pears or apples daily dropped 2 pounds over ten weeks.
+One study found that participants who followed a healthy diet that included three pears or apples daily dropped 2 pounds over ten weeks.

 -